navoneel1092283/housing_price_prediction/README.md

-# housing_price_prediction
-Statistical and Predictive Analytics for Housing Price Prediction in Australia
+# Statistical and Predictive Analytics for Housing Price Prediction in Australia

 #### A Complete Statistical and Advanced Regression Analytics Approach for Housing Price Prediction using Exploratory Data Analytics and Lasso & Ridge Regression as the learning algorithms respectively.

 ## File Descriptions: